thradams/cake/ownership.md

 All others possibilities are permitted.
 For instance, the state can be "null or uninitialized" or "null or moved".

 When an owning object (non pointer) goes out of scope and before its memory is overridden it must be on "uninitialized" or "moved" or "uninitialized or moved" state.
-Structs an unions doens't have a direct state.
+Structs an unions doesn't have a direct state.
 But we can say that some struct has been moved if all of its objects have been moved.

 ### Special case malloc/calloc